sematext/docs/docs/logagent/input-filter-grep.md

 ```

-The example above filters all log files with the content "info" or "error", and drops all lines with the keyword "test".
+The example above filters all log files with the content "info" or "error" and drops all lines with the keyword "test".

 Run Logagent:
 ```